D8-X/d8x-trader-backend/SWARM.md

 iptables -I DOCKER-USER -p tcp -m conntrack --ctorigdstport 6379 --ctorigdst <PUBLIC_IP> -j REJECT
 ```

-### Securing swarm worker nodes
+### Securing swarm nodes (workers + manager)

 Since published services on docker swarm are accessible to public internet, it
-is important to secure our worker nodes containers by rejecting any direct
+is important to restrict access to ports exposed by swarm containers.
+This can
-traffic to workers' public IP addresses in `DOCKER-USER` chain.
-The following
+be done by rejecting any direct traffic to swarm servers' public IP addresses in
-iptables rules will drop all tcp and udp connections to ports exposed from swarm
+`DOCKER-USER` chain.
+The following iptables rules will drop all tcp and udp
-containers deployed via `docker stack deploy`.
-Make sure to run this on each
+connections to ports exposed from swarm containers deployed via `docker stack
-worker node and substitue the `<PUBLIC_IP>` address of that corresponding
+deploy`.
+Make sure to run this on each swarm node and substitue the
-server.
+`<PUBLIC_IP>` address of that corresponding server.

 ```bash
 iptables -I DOCKER-USER -p tcp -m conntrack --ctorigdst <PUBLIC_IP> -j DROP